Konge5678/Timer-App/README.md

 ```
 To start the built application, navigate to the dist directory and run the executable file.

-**Contributing**
-Contributions are welcome!
-Please read our contributing guide for details.

 **License**
 This project is licensed under the [MIT License](https://https://opensource.org/license/mit/).
 See the LICENSE file for details.